Billy Ray Smith Sr.: NFL career

 Smith began his NFL career in 1957, as the third round draft pick for the Los Angeles Rams.
 He was traded to the Steelers in 1958 and played for Pittsburgh until 1960.
 In 1961, he was traded to the Baltimore Colts.

 It was in Baltimore that he would make his mark on professional football.
 Nicknamed "The Rabbit" by his teammates, Smith became a mainstay and captain of a defensive line, which took the Colts to Super Bowl III and Super Bowl V during his career.
 His game motto was simple: "We always play for a shutout.
 Nothing fancy, nothing sensational.
 Just a shutout."
-Smith retired from professional football in 1971 after the Colts defeated the Dallas Cowboys in Super Bowl V, ending his 13-year career.
+Smith retired from professional football at the end of the 1970 season after the Colts defeated the Dallas Cowboys in Super Bowl V, ending his 13-year career.

+Smith was small for a tackle, at only 230-235 pounds, but Pro Football Hall of Fame defensive tackle Art Donovan, a Baltimore Colt teammate for two years, observed of Smith, "'He intimidated a lot of people ....
+He was not really that big to be a defensive tackle but he was so aggressive.'"
+Gino Marchetti, a Hall of Fame defensive end and member of the NFL's 100th Anniversary Team, and another Colt linemate of Smith said, "He had all the desire that a guy could muster...."
+Marchetti also observed Smith was "strong as an ox".
+Smith's boxing skills also came into play on and off the field, including a legendary post-game fight with Philadelphia Eagles lineman Lum Snyder that went on for hours.

-Professional career
+Professional business career

-After retiring from the NFL, Smith became an investment banker.
-He was the father of 4 children.
-His son, Billy Ray Smith, Jr. was an NFL linebacker, playing ten years with the San Diego Chargers.
-He was also a two-time All-American with the University of Arkansas.
+During his professional football career, Smith had worked in the off-season in Baltimore as a broker for the investment banking firm Alex Brown & Sons, from 1965 to 1970.
+In 1970, he worked for White, Weld in Texas, and in 1978 he became head of Alex Brown's office in Dallas.
+He later joined Stephens, Inc., another investment firm (headquartered in Arkansas), retiring as a vice-president in 1996, due to health problems.